alda-lang/alda/doc/development-guide.md

 This will build the `alda` and `alda.exe` executables and place them in the output directory of your choice.

-## Client

-### Overview

-The Alda client is a fairly straightforward Java CLI app that uses [JCommander](http://jcommander.org) to parse command-line arguments.

-Interaction with servers is done via [ZeroMQ](http://zeromq.org) TCP requests with a JSON payload.
-The Alda client takes command-line arguments, translates them into a JSON request, and sends the request to the server.
-For more details about the way we use ZeroMQ, see [ZeroMQ Architecture](zeromq-architecture.md).

-Unless specified via the `-H/--host` option, the Alda client assumes the server is running locally and sends requests to localhost.
-The default port is 27713.

-Running `alda start` forks a new Alda process in the background, passing it the (hidden) `server` command to start the server.
-Server output is hidden from the user (though the client will report if there is an error).

-To see server output (including error stacktraces) for development purposes, you can start a server in the foreground by running `alda server`.
-You may specify a port via the `-p/--port` option (e.g. `alda -p 2000 server`) -- just make sure you're sending requests from the client to the right port (e.g. `alda -p 2000 play -f my-score.alda`).

-To stop a running server, run `alda stop`.

-### Development

-To run the Alda client locally to test changes you've made to the code, you can run:

-    boot dev -a client -x "args here"

-For example, to test changes to the way the `alda play` command plays a file, you can run:

-    boot dev -a client -x "play --file /path/to/file.alda"

-Or, if you'd prefer, you can do a development build, outputting the executables to a directory of your choice (I like to use `/tmp`), and then use the outputted executable:

-    boot build -o /tmp
-    /tmp/alda play --file /path/to/file.alda

-Note that the client forks server processes into the background, which continue to run even after the client has exited.
-If you're testing out changes you've made to the server code, you will need to restart the server by running `alda restart`, which will stop the server and start a new process using your new build.

 ## Server

 ### Overview